Delta-Icons/macos/README.md

 # Delta Icons
 Matted out icon pack for custom Android launchers, iOS and macOS.

+## Usage
+Simply use [LiteIcon](http://freemacsoft.net/liteicon/) to replace your icons.
+This may be necessary again after updates to apps.
+Some like Illustrator have additional icons to be replaced in their Resources folders.

 ## Contributing
 I'll try to put some work into automating a submission System once i get the time to do so.
 In the meantime please refer to my [mail adress](mailto:leif.niem@gmail.com) and use the Palette included in the Android repo for your ideas.